pimterry/loglevel/README.md

 #### `log.resetLevel()`

-This resets the current log level to the default level (or `warn` if no explicit default was set) and clears the persisted level if one was previously persisted.
+This resets the current log level to the logger's default level (if no explicit default was set, then it resets it to the root logger's level, or to `WARN`) and clears the persisted level if one was previously persisted.

 #### `log.enableAll()` and `log.disableAll()`